boazbk/tcs/lec_07_other_models.md

 ::: {.solvedexercise  #lambdaexptwoex}
-What number does the following expression equal to?
+What number does the following expression evaluate to?

 $$((\lambda x.(\lambda y.x)) \; 2)\; 9 \;. \label{lambdaexptwoeq}$$
 :::